 Construction Advisory

-Construction is the stage where strategic plans either succeed or fail.
-Vendor disputes, sequencing challenges, and change orders often create costly misalignment between what was approved and what actually gets built.
-Without structured oversight, internal teams are forced into a reactive position, leading to delays, cost overruns, and compromised outcomes.
+Construction is the stage where a real estate development plan is proven or unravels.
+Vendor disputes, sequencing conflicts, and change orders can open a costly gap between what was approved and what actually gets built, and internal teams are often left reacting rather than deciding from a position of information.

 Internal team reviewing project strategy and documents during a planning session.